jaclark5/mapsci/README.md

 How do I use it?
 ----------------
 Once installed, you can:
  * Import the package and use it in a python script.
-We have provided helpful functions to organize your data.
-Be aware that the parameters are temperature dependent.
+Note that the parameters are temperature dependent.
  * This package can be used as a plug-in for our equation of state package, [DESPASITO](https://github.com/jaclark5/despasito).
 You won't need to worry about temperature dependence in this case, it'll be taken care of internally.
 Check out our [documentation](https://mapsci.readthedocs.io) for more information.